laminlabs/lamin-blog/docs/symbolic-memory.md

 linkedin: TBD
 ---

-What should a good shared memory layer for agents and humans look like?
+What should the shared memory layer for agents and humans look like?
+Will it live in embeddings or in records?
+A high-level note.

 ---